Afzal1603/simple-chat-bot/README.md

    pnpm dev
    ```

-For more information, visit the Vercel AI SDK official documentation.
+For more information, visit the [Vercel AI SDK official documentation](https://ai-sdk.dev/)